 I don’t think you can really go wrong with any of the door openers on the list — anyone is a good garage door opener for small space.
 However, my top choice is the LiftMaster 8500.
 This one has plenty of security features and is very quiet to operate, but it’s still pretty affordable.

 I do really like the first one on the list — the Chamberlain RJO20 — but this one is a bit pricey, so it might be good to look at if your budget is somewhat higher.
-Whichever one you choose as the best side mount garage door opener, be sure to do your research, double-check compatibility, and enjoy your new garage door opener!
+Whichever one you choose as the best wall mount garage door openers, be sure to do your research, double-check compatibility, and enjoy your new garage door opener!